DevUreak/reup-portfolio/README.md

 # Infomation
 Some sources are only partially disclosed.
-The "pro_view.pdf" file introduces the project introduction and the technology stack.
+The 'pro_view.pdf' file introduces the project introduction and the technology stack.

 # Career
 > Niztelecom (2020.11. ~ 2022.02)